CyprianBohojlo/Automatic-Prompt-Optimization/README.md

 | `--top_k`                  | How many top-scoring prompts to consider when selecting the best one.                                        |
 | `--n_test_exs`             | Limits the number of test examples used during development (useful for faster debugging).                    |
 | '--max_hreads'             | Maximum number of things (e.g. prompts or examples) processed at the same time.
 Higher is faster (e.g. for cluster). |

-**Seed prompt template**

-# Task
-You are a financial QA assistant.
-Answer the question using only the information in the context.

-# Output format
-Return your answer as free text.
-If it’s a number, just output the number (don’t wrap in words).
-Otherwise, output a concise sentence.

-# Prediction
-Context: {context}

-Question: {question}

-Answer: